Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 While it’s inexpensive, the A119 sports a boatload of features: time lapse recording for parking surveillance, as well as lane-departure and forward-collision warnings.
 The multi-purpose buttons can be a little confusing at first, but overall it proved easy to use.

 Given the low price we figured the A119’s video would be challenged.
 Testing with 1080p/30 fps, the wide dynamic range (HDR) proved both colorful and nicely detailed in all lighting conditions.
 The lack of an SDHC card and the extra-cost ($10) GPS mount are out only gripes about this otherwise great deal.
+For all the details, read our full review of the Viofo A119.

 Our 2017 dash cam reviews